-- As part of Ofcom's duty to manage spectrum efficiently, our standard licence terms and conditions include a provision which says that licensees are required to provide information to us if we request it.
-The Shared Access licence includes this condition, and you'll therefore need to keep records of your deployments in case we ask you for them. - i) If you have a low power licence you'll need to keep a record of the address, antenna type and antenna height above ground for all base stations. - ii) If you're using fixed terminals, with either the low or medium power licence, you'll need to keep a record of the location (using the National Grid Reference system to 1m resolution), antenna type and antenna height above ground. - iii) If you're using mobile terminals in the 3.8-4.2 GHz band: - with the low power licence, you'll need to keep a record of the number of terminals connected to an outdoor base station, and the address of the site or building where those terminals will be operating; - with the medium power licence, you'll need to keep a record of the number of terminals regardless of whether they're connected to an indoor or outdoor base station, and the address of the site or building where the terminals will be operating. - 5.15 This is to make sure that mobile terminals are only used within the user's site, and are not used to form part of a regional or nationwide public mobile network, as the Shared Access licence is not intended for this. - 5.16 Recording this information is important because if somebody has a problem with interference, it will help us narrow down the source if we need to investigate it. - 5.17 Any commercially sensitive information which you give to us is subject to a number of different legal provisions which govern how we keep and use it.
+- 5.20 As part of Ofcom's duty to manage spectrum efficiently, our standard licence terms and conditions include a provision which says that licensees are required to provide information to us if we request it.
+The Shared Access licence includes this condition, and you'll therefore need to keep records of your deployments in case we ask you for them. - i) If you have a low power licence you'll need to keep a record of the address, antenna type and antenna height above ground for all base stations. - ii) If you're using fixed terminals, with either the low or medium power licence, you'll need to keep a record of the location (using the National Grid Reference system to 1m resolution), antenna type and antenna height above ground. - iii) If you're using mobile terminals in the 3.8-4.2 GHz band: - with the medium power licence, you'll need to keep a record of the number of terminals regardless of whether they're connected to an indoor or outdoor base station, and the address of the site or building where the terminals will be operating. - 5.21 This is to make sure that mobile terminals are only used within the user's site, and are not used for regional or nationwide public mobile network, as the Shared Access licence is not intended for this.
+This requirement applies to the 3.8-4.2 GHz Shared Access band only, and only for medium power licences.44 - 5.22 Recording this information is important because if somebody has a problem with interference, it will help us narrow down the source if we need to investigate it. - 5.23 Any commercially sensitive information which you give to us is subject to a number of different legal provisions which govern how we keep and use it.
 These provisions include the Wireless Telegraphy Act 2006, the Communications Act 2003, the Data Protection Act 2018, the Freedom of Information Act 2000 and the Environmental Information Regulations 2004.